 Transportation in Heron Lake State Park

-Heron Lake is beset on several sides by mountainous country, so some of the roads visitors may take on their way to the park can be steep or windy in sections.
-However, most access routes are major, paved roads, so driving is never precarious.
-NM – 95 S runs straight through the park, and drivers can access that road from the east via Hwy 64/84, or from the west via NM – 112 or NM – 537.
-NM – 95 S follows the eastern lake shore, and campgrounds, trail heads, boat launches and day use areas are spread out along this shore, accessible via short spurs off of the main road.
+Heron Lake is beset on several sides by mountainous country, so some of the roads visitors may take on their way to the park can be steep or windy in sections; however, most access points take place on major, paved roads, so driving is never precarious, even if you're navigating a large motorhome.
+NM-95 S runs straight through the park, and drivers can access that road from the east via Hwy 64/84, or from the west via NM-112 or NM-537.
+NM-95 S follows the eastern lakeshore, and campgrounds, trailheads, boat launches, and day-use areas are spread out along this shore, and they are all accessible via short spurs off of the main road.

-Parking can be a bit tricky, especially at the Brushy Point and Island View spurs, which are only meant to accommodate small rigs; but there are no extremely sharp turns or steep kills.
-Due to the spread out nature of the campsites, visitors may need to head a mile or up or down the park’s main road in order to reach boat launches, trail heads, or the visitor center.
+Parking can be a bit tricky for large RVs and trailers, especially at the Brushy Point and Island View spurs, which are only meant to accommodate small rigs, but there are no extremely sharp turns or steep hills.
+Due to the spread-out nature of the campsites, visitors may need to head a mile or so up or down the park’s main road to reach boat launches, trailheads, or the Visitor Center.

 Campgrounds and parking in Heron Lake State Park